Know in one minute about hedge cactus

 This plant can also be grown from seed but its germination rates are usually a low and slow process.

 Health benefits of hedge cactus

 - This plant also contains antioxidants like phenolic compounds that help to treat various diseases (1).

 - Hedge cactus contains a high amount of alkaloids which show a wonderful effect to treat patients with prostate and breast cancer (4).

 - This cactus is not only useful as an ornamental plant but also nutritious for animals due to its high protein content (5).

 - Mosquito repellent activity– Hedge cactus contains active ingredients that block the smell of humans.
-Thus application of this cactus on skin, mosquitoes cannot identify the human as its source of the meal (6).
+Thus the application of this cactus on the skin, mosquitoes cannot identify the human as its source of the meal (6).